 Volunteer Online During The COVID-19 Pandemic

-We are planning to launch our newest initiative, an exciting virtual experience!
+We launched our newest initiative, an exciting virtual e-Volunteering experience!
 Contribute to wildlife research, conservation, community development, and program development from the comforts of your own home.
 It can’t get better than that… Due to the prevailing local and international travel restrictions and prohibitions there is a critical need for a new kind of volunteer: The E-Volunteer!

 The globally prevailing COVID-19 pandemic means people have been severely curtailed from many of the activities they love to do.
 Many people have time on their hands with nothing to focus their intellect and energy.
 This is where E-Volunteering comes in.
 From the comfort and safety of your own home you can contribute to field research, conservation, community development, writing, editing, fundraising, outreach and advocacy, and even technological development.
 These are some of the numerous E-Volunteering activities you can select from that will fit around your schedule without having to travel outside your home or abroad.